Graciela Castillo

 Graciela Castillo (born 1940) is an Argentine electroacoustic composer.

-She was born in Córdoba, Argentina.
+Life and career

+Graciela Castillo was born in Córdoba, Argentina.
+She was educated in her native city at the Conservsatorio de Musica Juan Sebastian Bach and the National University of Córdoba.
+Her teachers included composers César Franchisena and Francisco Kröpfl; violinist and conductor Zlatko Topolsky; and composer and pianist Nicolás Alfredo Alessio.
+She alo studied with Alfredo Luis Nihoul, and Ornella Ballestreri de Devoto.

 In the mid-1960s, she was among a group of composers that created the Experimental Music Center (Centro de Música Experimental) at the National University of Córdoba.
 She composed music at the center, and later took a position as Professor of Composition and Music Analysis at the National University.